lhemmer/Small-Projects/README.md

 # Small-Projects
- Smaller projects like homework assignments
+ This folder is filled with smaller projects I have worked on including some graduate school assignments